inversify/InversifyJS/wiki/environment.md

 ```

 This will create the Reflect object as a global.

-> **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
-More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 ## Promise
 Promises are only required only if you use want to